STATUS

 COMPLETED

-In collaboration with Lonestar Data Holdings, BIG designed a 3D-printed data center to travel to the Moon on a future NASA space mission – marking the first time that data will be stored on the Moon and signifying the initial step in space becoming a recognized home for data management.
+In collaboration with Lonestar Data Holdings, BIG designed a 3D-printed data center that launched into space on a NASA space mission on February 26th, 2025 – marking the first data center designed specifically to store data on the Moon.

-The equipment – nicknamed the Freedom Payload and measuring 26 x 17 cm – can store up to eight terabytes of data and will be entirely solar-powered.
-The device is designed to feature the profiles of two U.S. astronauts – Charlie Duke and Nicole Stott – whose faces will cast changing shadows on the Moon throughout the day.
+The Freedom Data Center, measuring 26 x 17 cm, is designed to feature the profiles of two U.S. astronauts – Charlie Duke and Nicole Stott – whose faces will cast changing shadows on the Moon throughout the day.

 The space mission will last one Moon day, the equivalent to 14 Earth days.
 The data center will rely on solar energy during the lunar day and will cease operation at lunar nightfall, while the profiles of Duke and Stott continue to leave an everlasting shadow on the surface of the Moon.